EMDR Therapy in Dallas

 Why Choose Tella Psychology for EMDR Therapy?

-• Expert-Led Therapy – Our therapists have completed EMDR basic training through the EMDR Institute and advanced training in EMDR 2.0, EMDR-IFS integration, EMDR for chronic pain, and EMDR for groups.
+• Expert-Led Therapy – Our therapists have completed EMDR basic training through the EMDR Institute and advanced training in EMDR 2.0, EMDR-IFS integration, and EMDR for chronic pains.

 • Trauma-Informed & Personalized – We can integrate Internal Family Systems (IFS) and other approaches to meet your unique healing needs.